farvalkorin/analyst/main.md

 ## Team Fight 1

+### Summary

 On the first attack, Taimou picks off Neptuno, removing Philly's resurrect from the equation.
 Seagull kills Carpe and pops Hotba out of the DVa mech, ending the first push.

-### Fight Analysis
+### Analysis

-Dallas convincingly wins this fight, largely with the first pick.
+Dallas convincingly wins this fight, largely with the first pick on the Mercy (Neptuno).
 If Neptuno stays alive longer, he can resurrect Carpe on Widow and may be able to keep Hotba in mech long enough to push in.
 At the time of the pick on Carpe, Hotba had moved in on DVa but both Winston and Hanzo were still at the choke.

 ## Team Fight 2